janschill/solid-comment/README.md

 A simple Solid application meant to read and write comments into users’ [pods](https://solidproject.org/users/get-a-pod).
 This application is only the gateway to Solid and still needs a storing mechanism in a parent application – meaning your application will import this library, which will allow the communication with Solid, but the

+## Reminder

+- The app needs control access, there needs to be in the trust applications section with full access.

 ## To-do

 - [x] The import and export in examples does not work properly (Resolved by dropping TS)